vineetnegi0101/postgresql-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides comprehensive PostgreSQL database management capabilities for AI assistants.

-**🚀 What's New**: This server has been completely redesigned from 46 individual tools to 17 intelligent tools through consolidation (34→8 meta-tools) and enhancement (+3 new data tools), providing better AI discovery while adding powerful data manipulation capabilities.
+**🚀 What's New**: This server has been completely redesigned from 46 individual tools to 18 intelligent tools through consolidation (34→8 meta-tools) and enhancement (+4 new tools), providing better AI discovery while adding powerful data manipulation and comment management capabilities.

 ## Quick Start